Anti-Shi'ism: Syria

-The Alawites make up the population of Syria located in the northwestern coastal part of the country and has practiced Shia Islam.
+The Alawites make up the population of Syria located in the northwestern coastal part of the country and have practiced Shia Islam.
 They were faced in the periods of subjugation or persecution under various Muslim empires such as the Ottomans, Abbasids, Mamluks, and others.
 The establishment of the French Mandate of Syria in 1920 marked a turning point in Alawite history.
 Until then, the community had commonly self-identified as "Nusayris", emphasizing their connections to Ibn Nusayr.
 The French administration prescribed the label "Alawite" to categorise the sect alongside Shiism in official documents.
 The French recruited a large number of minorities into their armed forces and created exclusive areas for minorities, including the Alawite State.
 Which was later dismantled, but the Alawites continued to play a significant role in the Syrian military and later in the Ba'ath Party.

 After Hafez al-Assad's seizure of power during the 1970 coup, the Ba'athist state enforced Assadist ideology amongst Alawites to supplant their traditional identity.
-During the Syrian revolution, communal tensions were further exacerbated as the country destabilized into a full-scale sectarian civil war, which would culminate in the collapse of the Ba'athist regime by numerous rebel offensives.
+During the first phases of the Syrian Civil War, communal tensions were further exacerbated as the country destabilized into a full-scale sectarian civil war, which would culminate in the collapse of the Ba'athist regime by numerous rebel offensives.
 This has also led to the killings of the Alawite populace who were alleged to have ties with the previous regime during the conflict in parts of Western Syria by Assad loyalists.